Customers can use our free TLS option to add TLS to a website or application using a shared Fastly domain (e.g.,

 Before you begin setting up free TLS, understand the following:

 - Free TLS uses a shared domain name and may not be suitable for a production environment if the domain name you use matters.
-For that, you'll need a paid TLS option.
+For that, you'll need another TLS service option.

 - When using free TLS, you cannot DNS alias your own domain (for example,

 www.example.org) to the shared domain.
 If you do, a TLS name mismatch warning will appear in the browser.
-The only way to avoid the mismatch error is to order a paid TLS option.
+The only way to avoid the mismatch error is to use another TLS service option.

 - When using free TLS, all traffic is routed through Fastly's entire global network.
-If you need the ability to route traffic through specific POPs, order a paid TLS option.
+If you need the ability to route traffic through specific POPs, use another TLS service option.

 Setting up free TLS for the first time